remileblond67076/grist-ctl/README.md

-# GRISTctl - Command Line Interface (CLI) for Grist
+# GRIST-ctl - Command Line Interface (CLI) for Grist

 **[Grist](https://www.getgrist.com/)** is a versatile platform for creating and managing custom data applications.
 It blends the capabilities of a relational database with the adaptability of a spreadsheet, empowering users to design advanced data workflows, collaborate in real-time, and automate tasks—all without requiring code.